stark1tty/awesome-PhD/README.md

 - [ABLEBITS FOR EXCEL](https://www.ablebits.com/): The toolset includes 70+ professional tools with 300+ options and use cases for you to accomplish any task in Excel quickly and flawlessly.
 Complements Kutools.
 - [DATAPASTA](https://github.com/MilesMcBain/datapasta): This R package is "about reducing resistance associated with copying and pasting data to and from R".
 Copy data from Excel and paste it into R as a data frame or Tibble.
 - [KUTOOLS FOR EXCEL](https://www.extendoffice.com/product/kutools-for-excel.html): Whether you're a beginner or an expert in Excel, Kutools offers more than 300 advanced features to streamline your work.
 It empowers you to make the most of Excel's capabilities by simplifying complex tasks and automating repetitive operations, make your work more efficient and productive.
 Complements Ablebits.

+#### Digitisation
+- [PAPERLESS-NGX](https://github.com/paperless-ngx/paperless-ngx): Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
+- [TRANSCRIBUS](https://readcoop.eu/transkribus/): Transkribus is an AI-powered platform for text recognition, transcription and searching of historical documents – from any place, any time, and in any language.

 #### Management and Version Control
 - [DIFFCHECKER](https://www.diffchecker.com/): To compare two files (text/image/PDF/excel) to find the difference between them.